Chisato Sasada shares highlights and tips for enjoying the Freeride World Tour 2025 (Part 2)

 This season, Katsuno Tenran will be competing in his second season of the FWT.
 He canceled his annual summer trip to New Zealand to focus on getting in shape, so we wonder what kind of skating he will show us this season

-I'm looking forward to seeing not only his results, but also scenes that give us a glimpse of his character.
-Remember when he caused a stir at FWT last season?
-He had an unfortunate
+I'm looking forward to seeing not only his results, but also glimpses of his character.
+Do you remember how he caused a stir in the FWT last season?

-incident where his helmet came off during a backflip right after the start, and he finished the race without it.
+His helmet came off during a backflip right after the start, and he finished the race without one.

 , "I lost my helmet!"

-, became such a hot topic that the FWT fans around me started imitating it over and over again.
-Of course, he'll want to avoid any dangerous incidents, but don't miss out on seeing him loved by FWT riders and fans alike for his unique character!
+became such a hot topic that FWT fans around me kept imitating it.
+Of course, we want to avoid any dangerous incidents, but don't miss seeing him being loved by FWT riders and fans alike for his unique character!

 ・The promising rookie is in good form from the first game!

-Toby Rafford (USA), the younger brother of Addison Rafford, who competed in the women's skiing competition until last season, is competing for the first time this season.
+Toby Rafford (USA), the younger brother of Addison Rafford, who competed in the women's skiing event until last season, is making his debut this season.

-In his first race, he showed overwhelming style and stability, landing a double flat and taking a respectable second place.
+In his first race, he showed overwhelming style and consistency, landing a double flat to take a respectable second place.

-Tiemo Rolshoven (Germany), one of the winners from Europe in Region 1, won the aforementioned Nendaz Backcountry Invitational, and achieved excellent results, placing 5th in the first race and 6th in the second race.
+Tiemo Rolshoven (Germany), one of the competitors who advanced from Region 1 Europe, won the aforementioned Nendaz Backcountry Invitational.
+He has achieved excellent results, placing 5th in his first race and 6th in his second.

 ・The long-awaited coming back!!

-The rider announcement for this season that got me the most excited was the return of Ross Tester (USA).
+What excited me most about this season's rider announcement was the return of Ross Tester (USA).

 Freeride World Tour/JBERNARD